Philosophy of Law Philosophy 34 Fall 2024

 The course emphasizes arguments and writing.
 Students who successfully complete this course will learn how to construct arguments, how to interpret analytical writing, how to raise objections to arguments, and how to write extended analytical essays of their own.
 There will be extensive opportunities to practice these skills through discussions during class sessions.
 Grades reflect how well these skills are exhibited in written papers and exams.

 The syllabus has a schedule of topics for discussion, readings, and assignments; it also describes the standards for grades and other policies for the class.
-Registered students can find all other materials on Sakai.
+Registered students can find all other materials on Canvas.

 The Classes